elliotjonesdev/clearout/README.md

 </p>

 * #### Login Error Message
     * The users password is hashed for security.
-If the incorrect log in details are entered, then a flash message informs the user that the username and/or password details are incorrect
+If the incorrect log in details are entered, then a flash message informs the user that the username and/or password details are incorrect.
     <p align="center"><img width="1440" alt="Screenshot 2023-09-16 at 18 51 41" src="https://github.com/elliotjonesdev/clearout/assets/119816371/8da6aa42-7967-4321-8e53-5ba0ddb68fc7"></p>

 * #### Registration Page